TRIQS/dft_tools/doc/guide/dftdmft_singleshot.rst

   p["n_warmup_cycles"] = 2000
   p["n_cycles"] = 20000

 Most of these parameters are self-explanatory.
 The first, `dft_filename`, gives the filename of the input files.
+For more details on the solver parameters, we refer the user to the :ref:`CTHYB solver <triqscthyb:welcome>` documentation.

 The next step, as described in the previous section, is to convert the input files::

   Converter = Wien2kConverter(filename=dft_filename, repacking=True)